 The same could be argued today regarding blockchains.
-There are people who are invested into crypto, own a Luno Bitcoin Wallet and have taken the crypto world in their stride.
-Then there are people who are afraid that crypto is a fad and that blockchain technology is not worth it.
-The truth is, the brave group will triumph once again.
+There are people who are invested into crypto and have taken the crypto world in their stride.
+Then there are people who are unsure about crypto and believe it is a fad and that blockchain technology is not worth it.
+The truth is unknown at this point and who will be proved right.
 Here is what you, the entrepreneur, need to know about blockchain technology.

 Fundraising via the blockchain

 Ask a startup its biggest problem, and it is likely to respond with something related to money.
 Early investment can be crucial for entrepreneurs to get off the mark and see their visions succeed.

 However, receiving funds is not always easy.
 Blockchain technology is helping though, especially with the implementation of Initial Coin Offerings (ICO).
 Offering coins can also help attract more investors and is significantly effective when released with a whitepaper and/or a yellowpaper.

 The major difference between Bitcoin and Ethereum is that the latter includes smart contracts that automate business processes.
 For example, once the stage in a process has been completed, the person in the supply chain who has completed their task may receive their reward instantly and automatically.

 Such automation within business processes is only possible thanks to the security and clarity of blockchain technology (including crypto wallets).
 This is something all businesses could embrace to differing degrees.

 The nature of a blockchain is that it is detached from any central authority such as a bank or one entity.
 This has been the foundation of cryptocurrency, and its benefit can extend further than the financial.